What are the 6 Gestalt principles in UX design?

 The principle states the eye can fulfill the gaps and patterns, perceiving the object as a whole.
 E.g., a triangle drawn using broken lines or empty spaces will still be understood as a triangle.
 This explains the brain's capability of filling in the missing information to create recognizable details.

 The principle states that we divide any visual into figure and ground.
-The figure refers to the object in the foreground with the focus, and the ground is the background of the visual.
-This law is widely used in creating logos for the brands.
+The image is of the pro app logo which refers to the object in the foreground with the focus, and the ground is the background of the visual.
+This law is widely used in creating logos for brands.

 5. Law of Common-Region